bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 - Update `npm start` script
 - Generate a new service via the CLI
 - Write a method to make an http request
+- Write interfaces to describe response object and restaurant object

 ## Installing the Place My Order API